Backup North West logo

 Every year Backup delivers multiple events for fundraising.
 Each one is designed to raise awareness and much needed money to support young people who are homeless.
 Annually we have our core events; Gala Ball, Golf Day and Ladies Lunch.
 We also have other events that are different each year so that we can have a wider appeal to all.

-Fundraising and Events
+Fundraising

 Back Up North West's cartoon character called Charlie